furstenheim/SimpleRTree/README.md

 ![Simple Recursive Layout](./example.png?raw=true "Simple Recursive Layout")

+### Installation

+    go get github.com/furstenheim/SimpleRTree

 ### Basic Usage

-The format of the points is a single array where each too coordinates represent a point
+The format of the points is a single array where each two coordinates represent a point

     import "SimpleRTree"